carvel-dev/carvel/site/content/ytt/docs/develop/faq.md

 ## How do I template values within text?
 See the [text templating doc](ytt-text-templating.md).
 Additionally, see this [playground example](/ytt/#example:example-text-template) which illustrates some ways text templating can be done.

+## How can I use files that are symlinks?
+ytt takes a secure by default approach to symlinks.
+It disables use of symlinks to avoid [the risk](security.md#attack-vectors) of malicious template code loading symlinked file contents from sensitive locations.

+If you would like to override this behavior, use `--allow-symlink-destination` flag for allowing symlinks in specific directories or files, or `--dangerous-allow-all-symlink-destinations` to allow all symlinks.

 ## What templating language does ytt use?

 ytt uses a fork of [Starlark](https://github.com/bazelbuild/starlark), with a few changes.
 See the [Language reference](lang.md#Language) for more information.